frederic-perez/AmE-dictionary/data/dictionary.md

 __bellhop__ _n_ A person who is employed, esp. by a hotel, to carry guests’ luggage and run errands.
 __bellicose__
 __bellies__ _Roots, cracks, offsets and bellies are common issues in Utah’s older homes._
+__belligerence__ _n_ A hostile or warlike attitude, nature, or inclination. _Syn_ pugnacity, aggressiveness _The little lawyer glared at me a moment, and then the belligerence faded out of his face._
 __belligerent__
 __bellow<sup>1</sup>__ _n_
 __bellow<sup>2</sup>__ _v_ :five::hammer: (bellowed)